\"Writing.Com

 “I implied I might.
 Loudly.
 In a room full of his rivals.”

 He stared.
-“You were bluffing, right?”
+“You were bluffing, right.
+You didn’t know about any bribes?”

 Saelri smiled.
 “Of course.
 I’m a sorceress.
-They wouldn’t dare call it — not when truth has teeth.”
+They wouldn’t dare call it—not when truth has teeth.”

 Mathias let out a breath, half laugh, half disbelief.
 “You sure have guts.
 I’ll give you that.”